BedrockStreaming/forms/apps/docsite/docs/overview.md

 ## Why would you use these libraries ?

-The idea of this library came from the variety of requests our customers had in terms of forms.
+The idea of these libraries came from the variety of requests our customers had in terms of forms.
 Thus, we wanted to be able to generate any form by simply passing some config and a dictionary of inputs to go with.
 As we were eager to keep some control over the process, we went with [react-hook-form](https://react-hook-form.com/) which has great capabilities.
 Unfortunately we were missing some features that we had to implement ourselves.

 - Complex validation with multiple visuals feedback